non/zillion/README.md

 there is obvious room to improve.)

 ### Future Work

+Right now the `cardinal` and `ordinal` methods take a `BigInt` argument (but implicit conversions mean that you can call this method with `Int` or `Long` too).
+It might be worth trying to support other number types directly.

+It could also be nice to allow pluggable capitalization and grammar rules.
+Currently all names are lowercase, and no conjunctions are used.

 Zillion only supports English.
 I'm not sure how useful this code would be to rendering number names in other languages.
 But I'd love to hear